confluentinc/confluent-kafka-go/README.md

 API Strands
 ===========

-The recommended API strand is the Function-Based one, the Channel-Based one documentation is in [examples/legacy](examples/legacy).
+The recommended API strand is the Function-Based one, the Channel-Based one is documented in [examples/legacy](examples/legacy).

 Function-Based Consumer
 -----------------------